The 25 work days is provided per qualified need and therefore you would get 25 work days for each child.

 Parental Leave Fact Sheet (PDF)

 The five weeks (25 working days) of paid leave benefits must be taken on a continuous basis.
 The only exception to this is if the five continuous weeks extend beyond an employee's contract period.
-In this instance, the employee must utilize the remaining time at the start of the next contract period
+In this instance, the employee must utilize the remaining time at the start of the next contract period.

 The five weeks (25 working days) of paid leave benefits must be taken on a continuous basis.
 The only exception to this is if the five continuous weeks extend beyond an employee's contract period.
-In this instance, the employee must utilize the remaining time at the start of the next contract period
+In this instance, the employee must utilize the remaining time at the start of the next contract period.

-Employees who qualify for FMLA (one year of service and 1250 hours of work in the prior calendar year) will be eligible to request leave for up to twelve weeks as permitted under FMLA.
-This time allowed under Parental Leave of Absence will run concurrently with the time provided under FMLA.
 For employees that do not qualify for FMLA, any additional leave time requested beyond the five weeks of Parental Leave of Absence will be considered for the medical necessity of the employee only and will be handled as a request for additional medical leave for the employee's own serious health condition.
 This time allowed under Parental Leave of Absence will run concurrently with the time provided under NIU Illness Leave of Absence.

-Employees utilizing the paid Parental Leave of Absence benefits will not be eligible for Non-Accumulative Sick Leave for the employee's own serious health condition or the serious health condition of an immediate family member as outlined in the NIU Board of Trustee Regulations during their Parental Leave of Absence.
+Employees utilizing the paid Parental Leave of Absence benefits will not be eligible for Non-accumulative Sick Leave for the employee's own serious health condition or the serious health condition of an immediate family member as outlined in the NIU Board of Trustee Regulations during their Parental Leave of Absence.

-Employees utilizing the paid Parental Leave of Absence benefits will not be eligible for Non-Accumulative Sick Leave for the employee's own serious health condition or the serious health condition of an immediate family member as outlined in the NIU Board of Trustee Regulations during their Parental Leave of Absence.
+Employees utilizing the paid Parental Leave of Absence benefits will not be eligible for Non-accumulative Sick Leave for the employee's own serious health condition or the serious health condition of an immediate family member as outlined in the NIU Board of Trustee Regulations during their Parental Leave of Absence.